Engineering Mechanics – Statics, Stress, Dynamics

 Class Structure

-I generally teach these courses over summer.
-In-class sessions generally involve two three-hour sessions weekly.
-Online sessions involve recorded lectures, and online testing and submission.
+I generally teach these courses over summer through online asynchronous mode.
+Online sessions involve recorded lectures.
 Online sessions also have one-on-one office hour sessions on demand.
 Class participation activities, Homework and Projects account for the course grade.

 Students involved in these projects produce reports that are used in higher level courses such as Modeling and Analysis of Mechatronic Systems and Advanced Engineering Design as reference guides.